Slider0007/AI-on-the-edge-device/docs/Configuration/Parameter/TakeImage/Contrast.md

 ## Description

-Set the contrast level of the image.
+Set the contrast level of the image

 !!!
 Tip